chirag127/6th-Sem-CN-Computer-Networks/practicle/6/experiment 5-15 by chirag singhal.md

 The aim of this experiment is to write a Java program that simulates the TRACERT command.

-## Theory

-The TRACERT command is used to trace the route to a destination IP address or domain name.

 ## Algorithm

 1. Start the program.